 To see the different room options on offer, choose your city and property from the main menu.
 If you are unsure of which room to choose, why not arrange a viewing.

-On-campus housing in Newcastle is highly sought-after and often fills up quickly, making off-campus options an attractive and necessary choice.
-Students can choose from ensuite rooms, non-ensuite rooms, and studio apartments, ensuring flexibility for different lifestyles.
-Many properties are located close to major universities, transport links, and social hubs, combining convenience with community.
+Newcastle upon Tyne has over 50,000 students across different institutions such as Newcastle University and Northumbria University.
+Newcastle upon Tyne is known for it's cultural, affordable living, and history.
+On-campus housing in Newcastle such as private halls and student halls often fills up quickly, making off-campus options an necessary choice.
+International students can choose from student rooms, like ensuite rooms, non-ensuite rooms, and studio apartments, ensuring flexibility for different lifestyles.
+Many student flats Newcastle upon Tyne are located close to major universities, transport links, and social hubs, combining convenience with community.

-Amber simplifies the student housing search in Newcastle with a user-friendly platform, verified property listings, and personalized support.
-Students can explore properties from top providers such as Scape, Unilodge, and Student Village, and benefit from flexible lease options tailored to student needs.
-Some of the top accommodation options in Newcastle Upon Tyne include St Mary's Newcastle and Bryson Court.
+Amber simplifies the student housing search in Newcastle with a user-friendly platform, verified property listings, and personalised support.
+Students can explore student rentals Newcastle upon Tyne from top providers such as Scape, Unilodge, and Student Village, and benefit from flexible lease options tailored to student needs.
+Some of the top accommodation options in Newcastle upon Tyne include St Mary's Newcastle and Bryson Court.
 With amber as the starting point for all accommodation searches, students can confidently find safe, convenient, and affordable housing in Newcastle.

-Newcastle Upon Tyne is a thriving city in the United Kingdom.
+Newcastle upon Tyne is a city in the United Kingdom.
 It is known for its welcoming community, economic opportunities, and cultural diversity.
 It is home to over 300,000 residents.
-Located in northeast England on the northern bank of the River Tyne, Newcastle is a city where history, innovation, and student life thrive.
-Nicknamed the "Steel City" due to its industrial heritage, Newcastle has a rich history dating back to Roman times.
-Stunning countryside, historic landmarks, and nearby beaches surround the city.
-This makes it a perfect spot for students who enjoy outdoor activities like hiking, cycling, and exploring nature.
+It is located in north-east England on the northern bank of the River Tyne.
+Newcastle is nicknamed as the "Steel City" due to its industrial heritage.
+Newcastle has a glorious history dating back to Roman times.
+Newcastle upon Tyne is surrounded by countryside, historic places, and beaches.
+This makes it a perfect place for those who enjoy outdoor activities like hiking, cycling, and exploring nature.

-The city boasts a 92% employment rate.
-It has industries such as education, healthcare, technology, and digital media, which play a major role in its economy.
-Newcastle is also home to several higher education institutions, making it a key destination for students.
-With a safety index of 76, Newcastle has a secure and welcoming atmosphere for residents.
-The city attracts over 280,000 visitors per year.
-Tourists visit attractions like the Tyne Bridge, Newcastle Castle, and St. James’ Park.
-All these factors make the student accommodation near Newcastle University and Northumbria University an ideal place to reside.
+The city has a 92% employment rate, thanks to it's industries in the feilds such as education, healthcare, technology, and digital media.
+Newcastle also has several higher education institutions and thus it makes it a key destination for students.
+Newcastle has a safety index of 76 and it provides secure and welcoming atmosphere for residents.
+Students also visit attractions like the Tyne Bridge, Newcastle Castle, and St. James’ Park.
+All these factors make this city that offers a variety of student accommodation near Newcastle University and Northumbria University an ideal place to live.

 1. St James' Point - ★★★★★ (5.0/5) - Fantastic student housing facility.
 The team is accommodating and kind.
 From: £159 per week